nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-03-tokyo_ghoul.md

 ### [ What the message means, did you understand it?
 What does it say? ]

-Seems like the message has been encoded in morse code!
+yougotme.txt contains a message that seems to be encoded in morse code!

 We can throw the code into [cyberchef](https://gchq.github.io/CyberChef/) and decode it: